 During the pandemic, there have been changes in the business process in education, transaction, trade, meeting, the supply chain model, and people's behavior.
 Some significant changes in Figure 2 are, among others: public awareness of health, concern for the environment, creative ideas of society, innovative packaging, healthy lifestyle, consumption of functional food, nutraceuticals, using E-commerce applications, online shopping, distant learning, teleconference-webinar, crisis governance, emerging non-thermal technology, biosecurity arrangements, traceability of food and products, concern on standardization and traceability.

 Based on this change and the lesson learned during the pandemic, it is open to the opportunity to make innovation in the new normal.
 Reflecting activities in the new normal will have a lot to do with the subject of optimizing the supply chain, mitigation of environmental impact, valorization of bio-resources, improving the consumer's health, reducing waste and foods loos, more protecting the consumer, more intensive digitalization

-through utilization internet of things, communication technology, machine services, automation/robotics and other matters related to industry 4.0 and society 5.0 (Galanakis et al., 2021; Prasetya 2021; Asvial, Mayangsari, and Yudistriansyah 2021; Yatmo et al., 2021; Candra, Ayudina, and Arashi, 2021; Agus et al., 2021).
+through utilization internet of things, communication technology, machine services, automation/robotics and other matters related to industry 4.0 and society 5.0 (Agus et al., 2021; Asvial, Mayangsari, and Yudistriansyah 2021; Candra, Ayudina, and Arashi, 2021;Galanakis et al., 2021; Prasetya 2021; Yatmo et al., 2021 ).

 Figure 2 Potential socio-dynamic change for innovation in the new normal time According to Contractor (2022), there are still many unpredictable socio-economic

 conditions and trends in the new era.
-Therefore, identification of Volatility, Uncertainty, Complexity, and Ambiguity (VUCA).
+Therefore, identification of Volatility, Uncertainty, Complexity, and Ambiguity (VUCA)??.
 In this situation, it is necessary to use more appropriate and advanced information to strengthen the interconnecting between the producer- processing-distribution-retailer- the consumer.
 At the same time, utilization and implementation of a safety-healthy protocol, clear regulation and public policies, and other requirements to build trust between society, consumers, industries, and regulators.

 The pandemic prompted extraordinary interest in innovation, including calls to inspire, initiate and coordinate innovations beyond those already designed and implemented.
 Some of these initiatives were global or national in scope.
 The innovation is mostly very clear in developing a new product, service, process, and business model.
 Available digital and information technology infrastructure affects the acceleration of change in a business model and service.

 The business model in several sectors, like education, trading, logistics, etc., developed rapidly.
 While innovation in the product consumes more time because the safety aspect and technical performance need a serial test to be completed with a standard or another requirement.
 In Indonesia, innovation during the pandemic focuses, in general, on the field of medical care.
-In order to support efforts to prevent, spread, transmit, and/or overcome the increasing outbreak of Corona Virus Disease 2019 (COVID-19) in Indonesia, the government, through the Ministry of Research and Technology/National Research and Innovation Agency, plays an active role in integrating, aligning, coordinating, and synergizing research and innovation programs to deal with the COVID-19 pandemic quickly.
+In order to support efforts to prevent, spread, transmit, and/or overcome the increasing outbreak of COVID-19 in Indonesia, the government, through the Ministry of Research and Technology/National Research and Innovation Agency, plays an active role in integrating, aligning, coordinating, and synergizing research and innovation programs to deal with the COVID-19 pandemic quickly.
 One of the efforts is to conduct research, development, assessment, and application activities relatively quickly.
 There are five technological innovation programs/groups from the COVID-19 Research and Innovation Consortium Team for the prevention of COVID-19, namely Prevention, Screening and Diagnostics, Medical Devices and Supporters, Drugs and Therapy, and Multi-centre clinical trials (BRIN, 2020).